 That any system of rule or otherwise, can be compromised, corrupted, abused, misused by people, irrespective of how well structured it is.
 The truth is, the people are the system, they make the system.
 There’s no such thing as a distinct system, separate from people.

-“When we speak [talk] about/of a country, nation, an organisation, an institution, a monarchy, government, we are essentially speaking [talking] about people, without whom, there’s no such thing as or system.” my long transitioned spiritual friend cautioned.
+“When we speak [talk] about/of a country, nation, an organisation, an institution, a monarchy, government, we are essentially speaking [talking] about people.
+Without whom, there’s no such thing as- or- a system.” my long transitioned spiritual friend cautioned.

 “Systems, that is, institutionalised structures, are abused because they are run by people with vested personal interests.
 Despite the common public pretence, we are primarily driven by personal interests, and all else is secondary.
 So people will do anything to further their personal interests.”
 My long transitioned spiritual friend, concluded, rather solemnly